ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 ## Using Mapped Diagnostic Context

 The logging abstraction [SLF4J][slf4j] of our choice comes with a feature called "Mapped Diagnostic Context" (MDC), allowing us to store arbitrary key/value pairs to be automatically attached to each log event without explicitly including them in the message we want to log.
-After request processing, it is important to also cleanup the MDC from all values that were stored in it, to prevent them leaking into unrelated following log events.
+After request processing, it is important to also cleanup the MDC from all values that were stored in it, to prevent them from leaking into unrelated following log events.
 This can be automatically achieved by leveraging Java's [try-with-resources][try-with-resources] feature:

 {% highlight java %}
 @Slf4j